You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 This range and variance are a great proxy for “room for negotiation”.

-Throughout this article, we’ll use an L5 software engineer in the Bay Area as an example.
-You can see the dataset we used here by pulling data from Levels.fyi.
+Throughout this article, we’ll use an L5 software engineer in the Bay Area as an example, using recent data from levels.fyi.

-While Google is one of the most desirable places to work in the tech sector, the company is also one of the hardest to bargain with.
+Google is one of the most desirable places to work in the tech sector, and it is also one of the hardest to negotiate with.

-Every offer made by Google is discussed with their centralized compensation team.
+Every offer Google makes is discussed with its centralized compensation team.
 This team has extremely stringent policies and processes based on data-driven insights to help Google reduce employee expenses while keeping a high candidate close rate.

 Every statement you make during the negotiation, from your interest in the team to the dates of your interviews with other businesses, will set off various regulations.
 In order to apply these guidelines, Google's compensation team instructs recruiters to ask particular questions during each negotiation.